WORK

 INCOME INEQUALITY

-Power of the Temporary - Lisbon, Portugal
+Power of the Temporary - Lisbon

 PUBLIC TALKS ON COMMUNITY ENGAGED ART